Header graphic

 Series One contains general administrative records relating to personnel, budget and funding (including grants), evaluation and planning, and facilities.

-Series Two contains records of Cultural Heritage Center committees and external committees on which staff members served.
+Series Two contains records of Cultural Heritage Center committees and external committees on which staff members served or otherwise interested.

 Series Three contains general correspondence of the Center, correspondence of individual staff members and correspondence with specific University offices or administrators.
 Series Three also includes some intra-office memoranda.